Menu Close

 (Fake) fur is popular

-Strolling around the city instead, you'll find things like designer clothes, (faux) fur in all sorts of designs, Baltic amber, knitted mittens, umbrellas with crocodile or skull handles, and all sorts of other things....
+If you wander around town, you'll find things like designer clothes, (faux) fur in every conceivable style, Baltic amber, knitted mittens, umbrellas with crocodile or skull handles and all sorts of other things ...

 Tallinn